Content Analysis of Articles in the Journal of Tourism Planning and Development from its Beginning to the Present (2012-2024)

 Abstract

-Context and Purpose: This article presents a content analysis of articles published in the Journal of Tourism Planning and Development by the University of Mazandaran over the past 12 years since the journal’s inception (2012–2024).
+Context and Purpose: The current study presents a content analysis of papers published in the Journal of Tourism Planning and Development by the University of Mazandaran over the past 12 years, since the journal’s inception (2012–2024).
 The findings are used to identify research trends and knowledge gaps, aiding in the formulation of practical frameworks and policy development.

-Design/methodology/approach: This study is fundamental research in terms of its purpose and employs an inductive, qualitative approach.
+Design/Methodology/Approach: This study is fundamental in terms of purpose and employs an inductive, qualitative approach.
 Data collection was conducted via library research.
 The methodology includes narrative research and trend analysis of articles using scientometric techniques.
 The ATLAS.ti software was used for data analysis.

 Conclusion: The findings suggest that while there is no theoretical crisis in the field of tourism studies, the lack of clear policymaking for Iran’s tourism industry has left the journal's content significantly influenced by political, economic, and biological developments.